 Ammazza prepares their Neapolitan-style pizzas in real wood burning brick ovens – no power or gas needed.
 The owners commented on April 11, “We like your team, so let’s do this thing!”

-On May 15, Tim Huffman, Project Manager, visited the website to install the lock box and take the photos before the work was to begin.
+On May 15, Tim Huffman, Project Manager, visited the job site to install the lock box and take the photos before the work was to begin.
 By May 24 all of the old hardwood floors were removed discovering there are several layers of floor materials.
 Tim determined where the HVAC is to be located.

 The exterior of the building was painted and the document and plans review stage was wrapped up on June 2.
 The next day the dumpster was moved to allow the pod to be removed per the owners request.
 Tim met with the owners, Hugh and Vaughn, four days later to make changes and revise the plans – a stop work order issued.